 Notices of planned pest control treatment will be posted in a district building 48 hours before the treatment begins.
+Notices are generally located in the Central Office.
 In addition, individual employees may request in writing to be notified of pesticide applications.
 An employee who requests individualized notice will be notified by telephone, written, or electric means.
 Pest control information sheets are available from campus principals or facility managers upon request.